 Pickleball is a unique blend of tennis, badminton, and ping pong that people of all ages and abilities can play, whether in a church parking lot or at a national-level competition.
 But you can’t use a tennis ball, birdie, or table tennis ball to play pickleball!
 So, what is an actual pickleball made of?

-A pickleball is made of lighter plastic with varying levels of durability and drilled-in holes.
-Indoor pickleballs are smoother, lighter (0.8 oz), and have fewer holes (26).
+A pickleball is made of a lighter plastic compared to a standard wiffle ball and has varying levels of durability along with drilled-in holes.
+Indoor pickleballs are smoother, weigh 0.8 oz, and 26 holes.
 Outdoor pickleballs weigh 0.9 oz, have 40 holes, and are less affected by the wind.

 There are also other kinds of pickleballs being made to be quieter during community play...read on to hear about these top-secret pickleballs.

 If you’ve ever played or watched pickleball and wondered what that ball was made of, you’ve come to the right place.
 This article will take a deep dive into the world of pickleball balls and hopefully answer all of your questions.
 By the end, you’ll be an expert in all the different kinds of pickleballs that are available.

 Related: Click here for my absolutely favorite paddles and the one I'm playing with the most right now.

 During the first 50 years of pickleball, players used a Cosom ball for indoor and outdoor play.
 At the time, Cosom was a kind of plastic ball brand that had larger holes drilled into the ball.
 This made the ball slower and it was affected by wind a lot more.

 It also wasn't ideal for indoor play where wind wasn't a factor.